-Most employees have certain type of weakness which prevents them from giving their best output.
+Most employees have a certain type of weakness which prevents them from giving their best output.
 Providing training to such employees helps in increasing their working skills, eliminates their weaknesses and improves their performance.

 Cope with technological changes

 Technological changes are not easier to cope with and if these changes are not managed in time, it can cause a huge loss to the company.
-Training educates the employees about proper operation or use of technology.
+Training educates the employees about the proper operation or use of technology.

-Survive in competitive market
+Survive in a competitive market

-At present generation, we can find a number of similar business firms in the market and there exists high level of competition between them.
+At present generation, we can find a number of similar business firms in the market and there exists a high level of competition between them.

 A company to ensure its survival must have employees with updated information and skills.
 Training broadens skills of employees and helps them in making quality output needed for the company to sustain in the market.

 Training increases skills and knowledge of employees required to carry out their day to day tasks, and correctly carried out tasks always result in quality outputs.

 Apart from increasing skills, training aims at increasing efficiency of the employees.
 Employees gain tactics to overcome any challenges, thus, becoming able to accomplish their tasks at a faster rate, increasing the productivity of the company.